 Daniela Rocca was an actress, model and writer, active in Italian films between 1954-1970.

-Daniela was born on September 12th 1937, in the small town of Acireale, near Catania, Italy.
+Biographical note Daniela Rocca was born on September 12th 1937, in the small town of Acireale, near Catania, Italy.

 Like many other starlets in the 50's she came to acting after appearing in beauty contests, winning the title of Miss Catania in 1953, which led to her competing in the Miss Italia contest the following year.
 She didn't win, but caught the eye of film producers, landing her first role in La Luciana the same year.
 After a slow start her acting career gathered momentum following her notable appearance in the French production of Marchands de filles in 1957.
 With appearances in 7 genre productions between 1959-61 she became one of the queens of the then-booming peplum genre.
 This in turn led to her being cast in the role of her career, that of the ugly-duckling wife/victim opposite Marcello Mastroianni in the internationally acclaimed production Divorzio all'italiana, directed by Pietro Germi.